Lasse Møller

 Lasse Møller (born 11 June 1996) is a Danish handball player who plays for SG Flensburg-Handewitt and the Danish national team.
 He has also played several matches for the Danish national junior and youth teams.

 In the 2019/20 season he scored the second most goals in the Danish handball league.
 In May 2019, he signed a contract with the German club SG Flensburg-Handewitt starting at the 2020/21 season.

 He made his debut on the Danish national team on 26 October 2017.
 In 2023 he was part of the Danish team that won the 2023 World Handball Championship.

+At the 2026 European Men's Handball Championship he won gold medals, meaning that Denmark held both the World, European and Olympic titles at the same time, as only the second team ever after France's 'Les Experts'.
+He acted mainly as a back-up during the tournament to Simon Pytlick.